JuliaCN/JuliaZH.jl/zh_CN/stdlib/Dates/docs/src/index.md

 1 month to January 31st, 2014.
 What's the answer?
 Javascript will say [March 3](https://markhneedham.com/blog/2009/01/07/javascript-add-a-month-to-a-date/)
 (assumes 31 days).
 PHP says [March 2](https://stackoverflow.com/questions/5760262/php-adding-months-to-a-date-while-not-exceeding-the-last-day-of-the-month)
 (assumes 30 days).
 The fact is, there is no right answer.
 In the `Dates` module, it gives the result of February 28th.
 How does it figure that out?
-I like to think of the classic 7-7-7 gambling game in casinos.
+Consider the classic 7-7-7 gambling game in casinos.

 Now just imagine that instead of 7-7-7, the slots are Year-Month-Day, or in our example, 2014-01-31.